Pyrenean donkey: History

-The Pyrenean donkey was flourishing at the start of the twentieth century; the First World War reduced rural populations, and the donkey population also fell.
-The effects of the mechanisation of agriculture and transport led to a greater decline.
-The lowest point was reached in the 1990s, when no more than 20 animals remained.
+The Âne des Pyrénées was numerous in south-western France at the start of the twentieth century; rural populations in the area fell as a consequence of the First World War, and the donkey population also fell.
+The effects of the mechanisation of agriculture and transport led to a further decline.
+The lowest point was reached in the 1990s, when no more than twenty animals remained.
 The breed was reconstituted with stock imported from Spain.
 A breeders' association, the Association des Eleveurs d'Anes des Pyrénées, was formed in 1994, and in 1997 the breed was officially recognised by the ministry of agriculture and the Haras Nationaux.
 The association maintains the stud book for the breed.

 Characteristics

+The Pyrenean breed consists of donkeys of two quite different types: a short and powerful Gascon type, and a taller and more elegant Catalan type – which is the French population of the Catalan breed of Catalonia, approximately 20% of the total number of which is in the Roussillon.